How do you raise children multiculturally?

 Be openminded about why you wanted to move abroad.
 Could it be because you wanted something different for your children than was provided for you or what you would be able to provide them with in your home country?
 If so, be aware of when habits and comfort zones might pull you back to what you wanted to move away.

 Also, be aware that you might be looking at your home or host culture through either rose-tinted or grey glasses.
-Try to adapt an openminded, flexible view of your both cultures: They might both have valuable aspects to enrich yourself and your children with.
+Try to adapt an openminded, flexible view of your both cultures: They probably both have valuable aspects to enrich yourself and your children with.

 Some of what you find, might be appropriate for you parenting style, some might not be.
 And that's okay: What matters the most is your authentity in combination with being openminded to your children belonging to a younger and different generation - and in this case, an international upbringing.
 For them, life might not be as black and white as yours.
 Remember, you have already consolidated your base identity; they are still developing theirs.